qdrant/docs/qdrant/v0.10.x/search.md

 )
 ```

-Search is processing only with vectors with the same name.
+Search is processing only among vectors with the same name.

 ### Filtering results by score